WakhraDJ/Terminal-interactive-Dictionary/README.md

 ### Example
 '''
-Handles rain, Rain, RaIn as rain
+Handles rain, Rain, RaIn as rain \n
-Handles Delhi as Delhi
+Handles Delhi as Delhi \n
-Handles USA as USA
+Handles USA as USA \n
 Used elif.
 '''